 Chelsea maintains a substantial pro bono practice and is active in the Firm's Border Project.
 She won asylum on appeal for a Venezuelan family and has worked in Laredo, Texas, screening and counseling individuals seeking asylum in the United States.

-She is a member of the State Bar of Texas and the Dallas Bar Association and serves on the Steering Committee for the Dallas Children's Advocacy Center's auxiliary group.
+She is a member of the State Bar of Texas and the Dallas Bar Association.

 - Southern Methodist University (J.D. summa cum laude 2019; Order of the Coif; Editor, SMU Air Law Symposium; SMU Law Review Association); Texas A&M University (B.B.A in Business Management summa cum laude 2015, with a minor in Economics)

-- Texas and U.S. District Court for the Northern District of Texas
+- Texas and U.S. District Courts for the Northern, Southern, Eastern, and Western Districts of Texas